John Turek

 John Turek (born February 19, 1983) is an American retired professional basketball player.

+Career

-Standing at 6 ft 9 in (2.06 m), Turek used to play as power forward or center.
+Standing at 6 ft 9 in (2.06 m), Turek played as power forward or center.
 He played collegiately for the Nebraska Cornhuskers and continued his career as a professional player in Europe.
 Turek played for teams based in the Netherlands, Belgium, Poland, Germany and France.

 Personal life

-His brother, Joshua Turek, is a wheelchair basketball player, and Paralympic gold medalist.
+His brother, Joshua Turek, is a wheelchair basketball player, Paralympic gold medalist, and politician.